microsoft/Windows365-PSScripts/Reporting/README.md

 # Windows 365 User Logon Activity Script
 Currently Windows 365 does not have a way to report how often users are actually using their CloudPC.
-This example script aims to provide that information by querying the Azure AD Logon logs and comparing this data against every user who has a provisioned Cloud PC.
+This example script aims to provide that information by querying the Azure AD Sign-In logs with the filter Application set to Windows Sign In, and then comparing this data against every user who has a provisioned Cloud PC.
 The script returns a count of every logon a user has completed against their Cloud PC, as well as their last logon time.
-The script does not return session duration.
+The script **does not** return session duration.

 This script is provided as an example.
 Support will not be provided.